 Resistance to change is the main reason why enterprises delay the implementation of new frameworks.
-Now, this resistance is more difficult to occur if you decide to implement the Phase-gate methodology in your company.
+Now, this resistance is more difficult to occur if you decide to implement the Stage Gate methodology in your company.

 It is a very easy process to understand and assimilate since it is a methodology that does not require a complex vocabulary.
 Ultimately, it is a methodology that reflects how many PMO leaders or project managers work on a day-to-day basis: reviewing every few gels of work done to assess the quality of the work and how it can be improved.

-Phase-Gate can be adapted to a wide variety of situations, from large research and development projects to small-scale projects.
-Also, it does not matter the sector to which the corporation belongs, because although in its beginnings the Phase-Gate methodology was more linked to companies linked to the Energy sector, this process is adaptable to any project in any sector (engineering, automotive, electronics, software, banking, etc.)
+Stage-Gate can be adapted to a wide variety of situations, from large research and development projects to small-scale projects.
+Also, it does not matter the sector to which the corporation belongs, because although in its beginnings the Stage-Gate methodology was more linked to companies linked to the Energy sector, this process is adaptable to any project in any sector (engineering, automotive, electronics, software, banking, etc.)

 5. Risk mitigation

-With the Phase-Gate Process you can naturally mitigate the risks of any project or program.
+With the Stage Gate processes, you can naturally mitigate the risks of any project or program.
 This is because through the review process between phases you will achieve the following: